stombeur/chatopsbot/README.md

 Currently supported commands for the bot:

 * help - list the available commands
-* whoami - some info on you in the current channel (for debugging)
+* help command - more info on the command
+*
-* state - some settings that the bot remembers for you during your conversation (currently only the selected project id)
+* state - some settings that the bot remembers for you during your conversation and some info about your conversation
-* list projects - list all the VSTS projects you can access
-* set project projectid - select that project to work with
-* list builds (projectid) - list all available builds in that project
+* alias - Create an alias for another command.
+Run an aliased command.
+List all known aliases.
-* list builds - list all available builds in the project in state
+* project - List all available vsts projects.
+Choose a default project.
-* queue build (buildid) - queue a build in the current project
+* build - Start or Cancel a vsts build.
+List all available vsts builds.
-* queue build (buildid) (projectid) - queue q build in that project

 Todos:

-* Connect to luis to make the bot more chatty and less botty
+* ~~Connect to luis to make the bot more chatty and less botty~~ Tried it and the language is too specific for luis.
 * use build and project names instead of ids
 * implement moar commands
+* ~~improve the command parsing~~ Now using the [Commandline](https://github.com/gsscoder/commandline) library